Connecting with youths today, empowering them for a better tomorrow.

 Social Competence Learning Programme with Metta School

-Changi Foundation was launched in April 2012 to support and reach out to disadvantaged youths, a social cause that CAG has supported since 2010.
-Each year, CAG allocates a percentage of its net profit to the Changi Foundation, which supports youth community efforts.
-Through the programmes and projects funded by the Changi Foundation, CAG has touched the lives of over 5,000 youths since 2012.
+Changi Foundation was launched in April 2012 to support and reach out to disadvantaged youths, a social cause that CAG had supported since 2010.
+Each year, CAG allocates a percentage of its net profit to the Changi Foundation to fund programmes and projects, touching the lives of over 15,000 youths over the years.

 Committed to Youth Development